 New Neighbors League of Greater Columbus, monthly luncheon the second Tuesday of each month, informal monthly coffees in members' homes and monthly book clubs for women who have moved to the Columbus Metro areas within one year of relocation.
-Visit newneighborscolumbus.com for meeting times and locations.
-For information, email firstname.lastname@example.org.
+Visit newneighborscolumbus. com for meeting times and locations.
+For more information, email nnlcolumbus@ yahoo.com.

 AmSpirit Crosswoods, 8 a.m.
 Wednesdays at Champps Restaurant, 161 E. Campus View Blvd.
-For contact Gina Winterstein at 614-794-3500 or email email@example.com.
-For general information, visit amspirit.com.
+For more information, call Gina Winterstein at 614-794-3500, email gina@ panageanetworks.com or visit amspirit.com.

 Marble Cliff Village Council, 7 p.m. the third Monday of each month at Village Hall, 1600 Fernwood Ave.

-Depression Support Group, sponsored by Mental Health America of Franklin County, 7 to 8:30 p.m., the fourth Thursday of the month at North Central Mental Health, 1301 N. High St. Call Megan to confirm at 614-221-1441.
+Depression Support Group, sponsored by Mental Health America of Franklin County, 7 to 8:30 p.m., the second and fourth Thursday of the month at North Central Mental Health, 1301 N. High St. To confirm, call Megan at 614-221-1441.
 Meetings subject to change.
-For information, visit mhafc.org.
+For more information, visit mhafc.org.

 National Alliance on Mental Illness Connection, 7 p.m.
 Thursdays at Meadow Park Church of God, 2425 Bethel Road.
 NAMI Connection is a weekly recovery support group for people living with mental illness in which participants learn from each others' experiences, share coping strategies and offer encouragement.
 Registration is not required to attend.
 For more information, call 614-501-6264.

-Eating disorder support groups for anorexia nervosa, bulimia nervosa, binge eating disorder support group and family and friends,6:30 to 8 p.m., the first and third Tuesdays of each month (except holidays), at the Center for Balanced Living, 445 E. Granville Road, Buildings M and O, Worthington.
-Free, but donations are accepted.
-For information, call 614-293-9550 or visit thecenterforbalancedliving.org.
+Eating disorder support groups for those with anorexia nervosa, bulimia nervosa, and binge eating disorder and their family and friends, 6:30 to 8 p.m. the first and third Tuesdays of each month (except holidays) at the Center for Balanced Living, 8001 Ravines Edge Court.
+Free; donations are accepted.
+For more information, call 614-896-8222 or visit thecenterforbalanced living.org.

-Caregiver Support Group, noon to 1 p.m. or 5:30 to 7 p.m., each third Wednesday of the month at the Central Ohio Area Agency on Aging, 174 E. Long St. Topics covered include the hiring of in-home help, qualifying for homecare programs and dealing with the everyday stresses of caregiving.
+Caregiver Support Group, noon to 1 p.m. or 5:30 to 7 p.m. the third Wednesday of the month at the Central Ohio Area Agency on Aging, 174 E. Long St. Topics covered include the hiring of in-home help, qualifying for homecare programs and dealing with the everyday stresses of caregiving.
 Free; free parking is available.
-Registration is necessary; caregivers can contact the agency at 614-645-7250, 1-800-569-7277 or via email at email@example.com.
+Registration is necessary; caregivers may call the agency at 614-645-7250, 1-800-569-7277 or email at email@example.com.